adntaha/adntaha.github.io/_posts/2025-06-28-my-path-to-ai-safety.md

 ---
 title: "My Path to AI Safety"
-excerpt: "How a frustrating school project involving medical AI and a leaked language model led me to discover AI safety, and why I think you should care too."
+excerpt: "The story of a catastrophic failure, a 55% accurate model, and the rabbit hole that led me to the most important problem in tech."
 date: 2025-06-28T15:52:20-04:00
 categories:
   - Decoding AI
 tags:
   - AI Safety
-  - Career Path
-  - Computer Vision
   - Medical AI
   - LLMs
   - Model Failure